MooseStack

 JSON Type

-The Json type stores arbitrary JSON data.
+The Json type stores arbitrary JSON data with optional schema configuration for performance and type safety.

 interface Event {